CodosaurusLLC/CodosaurusLLC.github.io/_includes/cfp-list-blurb.md

 held in places I won't go,
-lasting less than a full work-day, or about any other tech stack or topic, or tightly focused on Agile, Open Source, security, AI, data science, or various other topics, or that doesn't have a website of its own
+lasting less than a full work-day, or about any other tech stack or topic, or tightly focused on various specific subtopics, or that doesn't have a website of its own
 (at least about the series).